 If you have any hand tools that your child can use for this project, we would invite the children to bring them into school at their earliest convenience.
 Please ensure that they are labelled clearly.

 Please can I ask that a PE kit remains in school all week.

 PE specialist sessions will take place on Thursday afternoons but an additional session will be taught during the week at another time.

-It is vital that homework tasks are completed and available for collaborative review sessions, which will be on Thursday afternoons.
+This term your child/ren will be issued with a variety of homework tasks.
+It is vital that topic based homework tasks are completed and available for collaborative review sessions, which will be on Thursday afternoons.
+In addition to this, weekly Maths and English tasks will be set to embed learning concepts and offer greater enrichment opportunities to support their classwork.
+Maths and English tasks will be set on a Monday and the children will have one week to complete these tasks, handing in their work on Monday mornings.
 The homework tasks are set to support in class learning and we are grateful of your support to assist with these opportunities.

 Additional home learning tasks should be: